OpenSisma/opensisma.github.io/Documentation.md

 D1 was more troublesome than the other datasets, since it included quotes for each field to fill in, even though sometimes such quotes weren’t even closed.
 This also created a problem with numbers, since they were encoded as strings and not as integers.
 As a result of this problem, along with the lack of an encoding declaration, it was necessary to skip a few lines that weren’t correctly formatted and use a workaround to correctly parse the document.

-Another issue arised when dealing with dates, which weren’t coded in the correct datetime format (metti ISO), especially in D1 and D10.
+Another issue arised when dealing with dates, which weren’t coded in the correct datetime format (ISO_8601), especially in D1 and D10.

 #### Preprocessing issues related to visualization

-As for what concerns visualization, every decimal comma in every number had to be converted in the decimal dot in order to be processed by the Folium library; the same goes for the columns of latitude and longitude in D7, which moreover had to follow the ISO 6709 Standard representation of geographic point location by coordinates.
+As for what concerns visualization, every decimal comma in every number had to be converted in the decimal dot in order to be processed by the Folium library; the same goes for the columns of latitude and longitude in D7, which moreover had to follow the ISO_6709 Standard representation of geographic point location by coordinates.
 However, it is necessary to specify for the first case that both commas and dots are currently generally recognized as a decimal marker, even though in the payments field (the same as our case), as ISO_20022 states, only dot is accepted as a decimal marker.

 #### Final remarks
 The structure of both mashed-up datasets aimed to solve some issues we faced when analyzing the quality of our datasets: